 System auditing, through auditd, allows system administrators to monitor their systems such that they can detect unauthorized access or modification of data.
-By default, auditd will audit SELinux AVC denials, system logins, account modifications, and authentication events.
+By default, auditd will audit AppArmor AVC denials, system logins, account modifications, and authentication events.
 Events will be logged to /var/log/audit/audit.log.
 The recording of these events will use a modest amount of disk space on a system.
 If significantly more events are captured, additional on system or off system storage may need to be allocated.

-The recommendations in this section implement an audit policy that produces large quantities of logged data.
-In some environments it can be challenging to store or process these logs and as such they are marked as Level 2 for both Servers and Workstations.
-Note: For 64 bit systems that have arch as a rule parameter, you will need two rules: one for 64 bit and one for 32 bit systems.
-For 32 bit systems, only one rule is needed.

-Note: Several recommendations in this section filter based off of auid>=1000 for unprivileged non-system users.
-Some distributions split at UID 500 instead, consult your documentation and/or the UID_MIN setting in /etc/login.defs to determine which is appropriate for you.

-Note: Once all audit rules have been added to a file or files in the /etc/audit/rules.d/ directory, the auditd service must be re-started, or the system rebooted, for the new rules to be included.
+- The recommendations in this section implement an audit policy that produces large quantities of logged data - In some environments it can be challenging to store or process these logs and as such they are marked as Level 2 for both Servers and Workstations - Audit rules that have archas a rule parameter: - o On 64 bit systems, you will need two rules, one for 64 bit and one for 32 bit - o On 32 bit systems, only the 32 bit rule is needed - Several recommendations in this section filter based off of auid>=1000 for unprivileged non-system users.
+Some systems may have a non-default UID\MIN setting, consult the UID\MIN setting in /etc/login.defs to determine the UID\MIN setting for your system - The audits in this section look for a key value.
+The key value may be different for the audit rules on your system.
+If a different key value, denoted by -k or key= is used on your system, please replace the grep <key\value> with the key value in use on your system - Once all audit rules have been added to a file or files in the /etc/audit/rules.d/ directory, the auditd service must be re-started, or the system rebooted, for the new rules to be included